apache/tomee/examples/resources-jmx-example/README.md

 This boolean setting forces a resource created with the Lazy property to be instantiated once the application has started, as opposed to waiting for it to be looked up.
 Use this flag if you require the resource to be loaded, irrespective of whether it is injected into a managed component or manually looked up.

 By default, all of these settings are `false`, unless TomEE encounters a custom application resource that cannot be instantiated until the application has started.
 In this case, it will set these three flags to `true`, unless the `Lazy` flag has been explicitly set.

-By default, if TomEE encounters a custom application resource that cannot be instantiated until the application has started, it will set these three flags to `true`, unless the `Lazy` flag has been explicitly set.

 # PostConstruct / PreDestroy